The Great Social Transformation of the Baltic Tribes

 The Creation of a Stratified Society

 The new system required legal infrastructure.
 The Teutonic Order introduced estate-based laws that codified the privileges of the nobility and the subjection of the peasantry.
 Land was recorded in cadastres, inheritances were regulated, and obligations were defined with the precision necessary for a functioning feudal economy.
-The Landrecht (land law) of the various Baltic territories created distinct legal zones that would persist for centuries.
+The Landrecht (land law) of the various Baltic territories created distinct legal zones that persisted for centuries.

 An informative overview of these legal developments can be found in the Britannica entry on the Teutonic Order.